rahul16772/block/README.md

 NOTE: The first time you run BlockAssist, it may take upwards of five minutes to launch.
 If you see an error from `asyncio` saying that it has timed out, just run the same command again.

+Minecraft will launch two windows.
+One window is the "assistant," and one window is your game.
+For more information on how to interact with the game, [click here]().

+# FIX THIS LINK

 ## Testing & Contributing

 ### Linting / Testing